U-ViLAR: Uncertainty-Aware Visual Localization for Autonomous Driving via Differentiable Association and Registration: Related Work

 \subsection{BEV Representation in Visual Perception}

 Transforming image features into BEV space can be achieved through geometric or learning-based methods.
 Geometric approaches, such as Cam2BEV~\cite{cam2bev} and VectorMapNet~\cite{vectormapnet}, apply Inverse Perspective Mapping (IPM) to convert image features into BEV grids.
 Learning-based methods, such as LSS~\cite{philion2020lift}, predict depth to project image pixels into BEV space, further refined by BEVDet~\cite{huang2021bevdet} and BEVDepth~\cite{bevdepth} for improved 3D perception.
 Alternative approaches include query-based models like Detr3D~\cite{wang2022detr3d}, which sample image features using 3D queries for regression, and GitNet~\cite{gong2022gitnet}, which introduces a two-stage perspective-to-BEV transformation.
 Recent methods, such as BEVFormer~\cite{li2022bevformer} and PETR~\cite{liu2022petr}, leverage cross-attention and 3D position encoding to enhance 2D-to-BEV mapping.
+Beyond discriminative perception, BEV-centric and world-model representations have also been explored for layout-guided driving video generation, multimodal BEV latent modeling, trajectory-conditioned driving simulation, future scene generation with perception, downstream decision learning, and broader autonomous-driving world-model surveys~\cite{li2024drivingdiffusion,zhang2024bevworld,li2025driverse,liang2025seeing,xiao2025learning,tu2025roleworldmodels}.
+These advances indicate a broader shift toward structured spatial representations that can bridge visual observations, maps, and planning-oriented scene understanding.
+Meanwhile, progress in visual generative modeling and 3D scene editing, including focus-driven autoregressive modeling, temporal formulations of image editing, reward-guided video diffusion, drag-based Gaussian editing, and NeRF-based multi-view 3D detection~\cite{li2025fvar,li2025video4edit,yang2025dualdiff+,qu2025drag,huang2025nerf}, further highlights the importance of learning geometry-aware spatial and temporal correspondences.
+Related advances in visual prompting, visual in-context learning, descriptive caption enhancement, MLLM capability analysis, multimodal memory, and efficient vision feature resampling~\cite{sun2024vrpsam,sun2025exploring,sun2024descriptivecaption,liu2024revisitingmllms,bo2025agenticlearner,feng2025visionremember} also suggest that stronger visual representations can provide more reliable semantic and spatial cues for downstream localization.